disarm-platform/disarm-website/_team_members/07_Adam.md

 role: Programmatic Lead (San Francisco)
 image: ADAM_BENNETT_2
 ---
-Adam is Programmatic lead in the Malaria Elimination Initiative in the UCSF Global Health Group and supports the implementation of DiSARM in southern Africa.
-He has a broad background in malaria epidemiology.
+Adam is an Assistant Professor of Epidemiology and Biostatistics at UCSF and provides guidance on DiSARM implementation, evaluation, and linkage to MEI surveillance operational research and global malaria surveillance strategies